 The white sandy beaches of Arrábida Natural Park are but a few kilometres away and there are other pleasant beaches even closer to the city.
 Tróia’s are a mere ferry ride away.

 Tróia is at the top of the sand spit that separates the Sado Estuary from the Atlantic Ocean.
-Once inhabited by Romans, it’s now a popular holiday resort with modern facilities and a range of accommodation if you feel like staying longer.
+Once inhabited by Romans, the Tróia peninsular is now a popular holiday resort with modern facilities and a range of accommodation if you feel like staying longer.